Ipstenu/join-my-multisite/readme.txt

 * [Plugin Site](http://halfelf.org/plugins/join-my-multisite/)
 * [Donate](https://store.halfelf.org/donate/)

-==Changelog==

-= 1.7.8 =

-06 July, 2015

-* Updating widgets to be [compatible with PHP 5 constructors](https://markjaquith.wordpress.com/2009/09/29/using-php5-object-constructors-in-wp-widget-api/).
-Props chriscct7.

-= 1.7.7 =
-11 June, 2015

-* Shortcode's URL filter should only run on the front end, since otherwise it breaks per-site adding new sites from My Sites (props <a href="https://wordpress.org/support/topic/create-a-new-site-links-to-perpage-custom-registration-page">Boyington</a>)
-* Security Fix: Sanitizing and validating _POST calls properly to prevent evil.
-* Security Fix: Implementing nonces.

-= 1.7.6 =
-12 February, 2015

-* Renaming PLUGIN_DIR constant to JMM_PLUGIN_DIR to prevent conflicts.
-That was stupid of me. (props <a href="https://wordpress.org/support/topic/plugin-conflict-due-to-plugin_dir-constant?replies=2">Boyington</a>)

-= 1.7.5 =
-4 September, 2014

-* Fixing static warning (props <a href="https://wordpress.org/support/topic/php-warnings-non-static-function?replies=1#post-5955721">Justin Fletcher</a>)
-* 4.0 compat

-= 1.7.4 =
-15 May, 2014

-* P tags around widgets

-= 1.7.3 =
-10 Dec, 2013

-* Fixed the broken join-this-site shortcode
-* Corrected error on registration page calling blog_id without setting it
-* Made reindeer and Macabee cookies

-= 1.7.2 =
-27 Nov, 2013

-* Removing 'None' role as an option, to prevent people from shooting themselves in the foot (props llocally)
-* Fixing default_user_role to default_role (props llocally)
-* Translation improvement on help screen
-* Clarifying some BuddyPress things
-* Gobble gobble

-= 1.7.1 =
-07 Nov, 2013

-* Broke translations like a boss.
-Fixed.

-= 1.7 =
-06 Nov, 2013

-* Fixing redirect error with signups (thanks <a href="http://wordpress.org/support/topic/error-500-on-wp-signupphp">bottapress</a>)
-* Fixed Translations to be ready for Language Packs (see <a href="http://ottopress.com/2013/language-packs-101-prepwork/">Otto's post on prepwork to understand why</a>)
-* Cleaned up some directions
-* Resolved minor errors

-= 1.6.1 =
-20 Oct, 2013

-* Adding translation to Nav Menu per suggestion by <a href="http://wordpress.org/support/topic/translation-again?replies=2#post-4750279">bottapress</a>
-* Updated to match changes and inline docs in 3.7
-* Changing page to match changes in http://core.trac.wordpress.org/ticket/18186 for WP 3.7

-= 1.6 =
-11 July, 2013

-* Fixed shortcode output to work with text around it.
-Remember kids, shortcodes return, not echo. (also using ob_start etc to properly catch things in a better way).

-= 1.5.4 =
-5 July, 2013

-* Wrong shortcode mentioned in in-line doc
-* Better catching of the possible registration options (if users can register new blogs, they're asked to sign in and then join the site)

-= 1.5.3 =
-19 April, 2013

-* Cleanup of settings and defines to show a better alert when you don't have everything set up.
-* Corrected if-statement for display on admin end.

-= 1.5.2 =
-9 April, 2013

-* New shortcode: <code>[join-this-site]</code> (was a secret, now is not!)
-* Changed div content to div jmm-content, so you can style it how you want, and not break with weird themes - kudos @madri2

-= 1.5.1 =
-21 March, 2013

-* Added before_signup_form() - kudos @madri2
-* Redirect wp-signup to the page you defined. - kudos @madri2
-* Check for it you're actually running Multisite (seriously, people?)

-= 1.5 =
-15 March, 2013

-* Translation cleanup
-* Fixed empty param error

-= 1.4.1 =
-6 Feb, 2013

-* Minor typo on pages causing silly backend error.
-Bad copy/pasta on my part.

-= 1.4 =
-5 Feb, 2013 by Ipstenu

-* More translation tweaks by dokkaebi
-* Fixing issues with debug errors (nothing was broken, just ugly)

-= 1.3 =

-21 November, 2012 by Ipstenu

-* Fixed uninstall issue

-= 1.2 =

-13 November, 2012 by Ipstenu

-* Fixed issues as noted by [dokkaebi](http://wordpress.org/support/topic/problems-and-workarounds-using-v-11-on-wordpress-342)
-* Added in option for login form

-= 1.1 =
-12 October, 2012 by Ipstenu

-* Added in a per-site registration page option.
-* Corrected bug where non-network admins couldn't make changes

-=  1.0 =
-07 October, 2012 by Ipstenu

-* First completed version.

 == Installation ==

 This plugin is only network activatable.
 Configuration is done per-site via a page in the 'Users' section.